 Some have recommended this bar.
 It's a rather fancy society's elite club, so be prepared to pay higher prices than in any other ordinary club.

-As tourism has grown to become one of the most productive pillars of the Dominican economy, ecotourism and community tourism has grown in popularity among those seeking the thrill of exploring new spots, connecting with the environment, and preserving memorable moments of adventure while ensuring environmental sustainability and benefiting community members.
+As tourism has grown to be one of the most productive pillars of the Dominican economy, ecotourism and community tourism have grown in popularity among those seeking the thrill of exploring new spots, connecting with the environment, and preserving memorable moments of adventure while ensuring environmental sustainability and benefiting community members.

-There are plenty of exciting trips you can do on your days off around San Francisco de Macoris, but we found that there are five amongst them, that you simply cannot miss!
+There are plenty of exciting trips you can do on your days off around San Francisco de Macorís, but we found that there are five of them that you simply cannot miss!
 Additionally, it helps to improve the standard of living for its residents.

 Visit el “Sendero del cacao”

-The Sendero del Cacao, as the locals call it, is 6.5 kilometers away from San Francisco de Macoris and has hosted over 50,000 domestic and international travelers ever since its inauguration about 14 years ago.
-The Rizek Group, one of the main producing and exporting enterprises in this area, used the 28,500 saplings planted at its La Esmeralda farm to reconstruct for the public's entertainment a tour that walks guests thru the organic chocolate manufacturing phase.
+The Sendero del Cacao, as the locals call it, is 6.5 kilometers away from San Francisco de Macorís and has hosted over 50,000 domestic and international travelers ever since its inauguration about 14 years ago.
+The Rizek Group, one of the main producing and exporting enterprises in this area, used the 28,500 saplings planted at its La Esmeralda farm to reconstruct a tour for the public's entertainment that walks guests through the organic chocolate manufacturing phase.

-The excursion costs Dominicans RD$1,225 per person and tourists US$50.
-Within this price, lunch and sampling of cocoa-derived delicacies are all included.
+The excursion costs Dominicans RD 1,465 per person and tourists USD 25.
+Lunch and a sampling of cocoa-derived delicacies are included in this price.

 Corredor ecológico

-The forest produces 0% solid waste emissions to the Jaya, San Francisco de Macors' major river, which is deteriorating due to water contamination.
-Because there are no dwellings that discharge rubbish into the river, the brigadistas now grow fruits on the riverbank.
-The access to the natural zone is free, and there are security guards and park wardens on duty to keep an eye on the nature reserve.
+The forest produces 0% solid waste emissions to the Jaya, San Francisco de Macorís' major river, which is deteriorating due to water contamination.
+As there are no dwellings that discharge rubbish into the river, the brigadistas now grow fruits on the riverbank.
+Access to the natural zone is free, and there are security guards and park wardens on duty to keep an eye on the nature reserve.

 Loma Quita Espuela